Why you should shop local this festive season

-If you’re still having doubts about buying from your local shops, using your local barber shops, or making the trip to any local farm shops, here are six ways that shopping locally can help you, your neighbours and your local community:
+If you’re still having doubts about buying from smaller shops, using your local barbershops, or making the trip to any local farm shops, here are six ways that shopping locally can help you, your neighbours and your surrounding community.

 1. Help the high street and boost the local economy

-Let’s start with the economy, which has taken a real battering because of the pandemic.
+Let’s start with the economy, which has taken a real battering over the last couple of years because of the pandemic.

 The scuffed football of UK politics - it’s been kicked around parliament that much over the years - now sees its leather casing hanging on by a thread as the UK has been hit hard by the pandemic, according to figures from the Organisation for Economic Co-operation and Development (OECD).

-But we can all do our bit to help - shopping at local businesses pumps money into the local economy, and by spending in your local shops, restaurants, cafés or pubs (where possible), you can do your bit to help your local area and aid the national recovery across.
+But we can all do our bit to help - shopping at local businesses pumps money into the local economy, and by spending in your local shops, restaurants, cafés or pubs, you can do your bit to help your local area and aid the national recovery across.
 It might not seem like much, but it all adds up.

 2. Help the environment